kanishk6103/Yaatri/README.md

 Contributions to Yaatri are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request on GitHub.

+#### Note:
+To make the API work, insert your irctc rapid API key in individual screen codes, since we couldn't find a workaround for dotenv not working on the react native environment.

 ### License

 Yaatri is licensed under the MIT License.